 While it may be difficult to exactly define ‘niceness’, psychologists rely on the personality traits that we associate with it, like kindness, politeness, empathy, and thoughtfulness, etc. Researchers also point out that the major personality traits associated with ‘agreeableness’ such as kindness, compassion and politeness are also the aspects that we often consider as ‘being nice’.

-Being a nicer person entails prosocial behaviors such as extending kindness, sharing our happiness, respecting others’ vantage point on different issues, etc., which promote well-being and boost social connections.
+Being a nicer person entails prosocial behaviors such as extending kindness, sharing our happiness, respecting others’ vantage point on different issues, etc, which promote well-being and boost social connections.
 However, research suggests that being nice to others can benefit our mental health and boost longevity as well.

 Being nice by way of kindness may also alleviate stress and offer faster relief from pain, as research indicates.
 Furthermore, niceness can also lower anxiety and boost relationship satisfaction for socially anxious individuals.

 A study by researcher Sarah A. Schnitker suggests that patient people are better friends and neighbours, as they tend to be more impartial, more attentive and have a higher tolerance.
 Developing mindfulness, or the ability to stay in sync with what is happening in the present moment, can also enable you to reframe a situation, reevaluate your emotions and respond with improved patience, according to research.
-Practising mindful listening and cultivating patience is therefore one of the surest ways to be a nicer person.
+Practising mindful listening and cultivating patience is therefore one of the surest ways to be a kinder person.

 Learning how to be a nicer person may not be the easiest feat, but experts agree that casting judgements aside and learning to transcend our perceived differences through bridging can help us respect other people’s perspectives and acknowledge their viewpoints in a better light.